Peter Hubbard: Public Service Commission

+Elections

-2025 election
+2025

 Hubbard ran for a seat on the PSC in a 2025 special election.
 In a low turnout election, he advanced to a Democratic primary runoff on June 17.
 He defeated Keisha Waites to win the Democratic nomination in the runoff election with 58% of the vote.
 In October, he participated in a debate hosted by the Atlanta Press Club.
 Fitz Johnson, his Republican opponent, did not accept the debate invitation.
 He focused on reaching out to individual households, informing Georgia Power customers about what the PSC does, and why they should vote for both him and Alicia Johnson, the Democratic nominee for the 2nd district.
 He defeated incumbent Fitz Johnson on November 4, 2025 with nearly 63% of the vote.

+2026

+Hubbard qualified to run for re-election in 2026.
+No candidates filed to run against him in the primary election, held on May 19.

+Tenure

-Upon taking office, he and Alicia Johnson will become the first Democrats on the Commission since David Burgess lost re-election in 2006.
+Upon taking office, Hubbard and Alicia Johnson became the first Democrats on the Commission since David Burgess lost re-election in 2006.
+Voting in the political minority, Hubbard voted with Johnson to reconsider Georgia Power's energy budget.
+The vote fell along party lines and failed 3-2.

 Personal life

-Hubbard is married, and has two children.
+Hubbard met his wife during their Peace Corps service in Morocco in 2004.
+They have two children.